-Each LEA that serves students with disabilities receives an annual Special Education Profile.
-This document contains a summary of the LEAs performance on the SPP/APR indicators, identifies areas of noncompliance, and identifies actions the LEA must take to improve performance and meet compliance in accordance with IDEA requirements.
+Each traditional district, community school, and state-supported school receives an annual Special Education Profile.
+This document contains a summary of the LEAs performance on the SPP/APR indicators, notifies the LEA of noncompliance or selection for investigation or survey participation, and identifies actions the LEA must take to improve performance and meet compliance in accordance with IDEA requirements.
 The Special Education Profile includes trend data and graphs/charts which support communication of LEA performance among staff and facilitate root cause analysis of performance on specific indicators for continuous improvement.
 The data are not masked, even if they only represent the status of a single student's data record, so that LEAs can measure their progress regardless of size.